 The following file types can be uploaded: doc, docx, mus, pdf, ppt, pptx, rtf, sib, txt, xls, xlsx, gif, jpeg, jpg, png.
 Multiple files may be uploaded, but we strongly encourage you to assemble your images and captions into a single PDF document.

-6. No students are accepted to the BFA program in any area through this admission process.
+6. No applicants are accepted to the BFA program in any area through this admission process.
+Application to the BFA program occurs no earlier than when a student has achieved sophomore standing.

 For questions, contact firstname.lastname@example.org.